paytrail/documentation/content/legacy/e1-interface/fields.md

 **Type**: `Float[10]`

 The price for a single product.
 If `INCLUDE_VAT = 0`, this is price not including VAT.
 If `INCLUDE_VAT = 1`, this price includes VAT.
 Price may be negative value if a discount is given.
 Payment total must be positive.
 Total sum of the product prices must be at least 0.65 €.

+{{% notice note %}} If you need to receive transactions that are less than 0.65€, please contact our customer service <https://paytrail.com/en/contact>. {{% /notice %}}

 #### `ITEM_TAX[N] (*)`
 **Type**: `Float[10]`